 How are porcelain veneers fitted?

-During your free initial consultation, your dentist will find out what your needs are and examine your teeth.
+During your initial consultation, your dentist will find out what your needs are and examine your teeth.
 The condition of your gum will also be assessed.
 Prior to having any cosmetic work, your teeth and gums should be in tip-top condition.
 Should it be that you've not had a dental check-up, our dentist can offer that, and even clean your teeth if you choose to have it done.

 When the health and soundness of your teeth have been evaluated to be satisfactory, we will proceed by checking if you are qualified for porcelain veneers, based on your needs and what you expect.
 Put simply, we want to know if your veneers can be designed with or without tooth extraction.

 I got my smile back and thanks to the dental surgeon for best fit Invisible clear braces.
 Thank you!

 I have been keeping my eyes open for offers on Invisalign treatment and saw that London-Braces had an offer.
 I have now been assessed and measurements taken for my braces and I’m hoping to get going soon.
 Everyone at the clinic is lovely.